I Can't Wait (Stevie Nicks song): Music video

 The music video for "I Can't Wait" was directed by Marty Callner.
 The music video features Nicks, her brother Christopher, Sharon Celani, and Lori Perry-Nicks (Nicks’ longtime back-up singers), choreographer Brad Jeffries and a cheeky Mick Fleetwood on a stage and on a set of stairs.

 Nicks also performs parts by herself in a small room which could be a interpreted as a prison cell.
 Nicks is primarily dressed in black and sings the song in front of a microphone and sometimes a tambourine, which goes back to Nicks' trademark image of her performances of "Rhiannon" with Fleetwood Mac.

 Nicks says that she did drugs on the set of all her videos of the era, however, regarding the video for "I Can't Wait" she said in I Want My MTV: "I look at that video, I look at my eyes, and I say to myself, 'Could you have laid off the pot, the coke and the tequila for three days, so you could have looked a little better?
 It just makes me want to go back into that video and stab myself."

 An earlier, alternative edit of the music video aired in Australia, due to the single's earlier release there.

+Reception

+In Smash Hits, Janice Long wrote, "I can't wait for it to end!
+Why is it that there's a certain number of American records that all sound exactly the same and offer nothing that is refreshing or exciting?"
+Reviewing the song for Sounds magazine, Andy Hurt wrote "let sleeping dogs lie."